November Newsletter Ideas for Food Bloggers

 • Pumpkin: It’s all things pumpkin from now until… well… the end of the year really!
 Don’t just focus on sweets.
 Remember savory applications, beverages and using up all the remains of the pumpkin to avoid waste and jack’o’lantern ideas

-• Party foods: the spookier, creepier and more fun, the better: Halloween charcuterie boards, anything with eyeballs in it (pasta, punch, brownies), ghoulish cocktails – let your imagination go to town!
+• Party foods: the spookier, creepier and more fun, the better: Halloween charcuterie boards, anything with eyeballs in it (pasta, punch, brownies), ghoulish cocktails – let your imagination go to town, and fun baked goods that look like monsters and scary creatures!

 • Halloween with kids: this is a great time to get kids in the kitchen and people are looking for tutorials and easy, fun recipes kids will want to help with.